Are you an adviser? Go to Unbiased Pro

 Key takeaways

-• Contributions receive tax relief, with basic-rate taxpayers getting 20% and higher-rate taxpayers reclaiming more.
+• Like other pensions, contributions receive tax relief, with basic-rate taxpayers getting 20% and higher-rate taxpayers reclaiming more.

-• Withdrawing taxable income from a SIPP may trigger the money purchase annual allowance (MPAA), reducing future contribution limits to £10,000 annually.
+• Withdrawing taxable income from a SIPP may trigger the money purchase annual allowance (MPAA), reducing future contribution limits to £10,000 a year.

 Get pension advice